 I'm sure most of you will agree when I say that it's pretty tough trying to fit exercise into our already packed daily lives can feel like a challenge.
-But did you know that just 15 minutes of a high-intensity workout could be just as beneficial as an hour's work of cardio?
+But did you know that just 15 minutes of a high-intensity workout could be just as beneficial as an hour's worth of cardio?

 High-intensity Interval Training (HIIT) involves repeated bursts of intense workouts that are each followed by active recovery periods.
 Research has shown that HIIT triggers the same changes you may expect with endurance training such as increases in exercise tolerance, metabolism and fat burning.

 The intense nature of exercise means that the duration of the workout needn't be very long.
 A study found that after six weeks of training, those who completed 4-6 intervals of 30-second sprints three times a week lost more body fat than those who did 30-60 minutes of steady-state cardio on an inclined treadmill – ideal for those with a busy schedule!

-There are so many different and exciting workouts you can do and the great thing is that training can be done anywhere without the need of equipment - the basic concept of exercising for short periods with maximal effort means you can adapt it to any time, financial and space constraints you have.
+There are so many different and exciting workouts you can do and the great thing is that training can be done anywhere without the need for equipment – the basic concept of exercising for short periods with maximal effort means you can adapt it to any time, financial and space constraints you have.

 However, it's not just the practicality that's mind-blowing, there's also the after effect.
 High-intensity training can stimulate your human growth hormone (HGH) by up to a whopping 450% during the 24 hours post-workout.
 HGH is responsible for increased calorific burn and has been argued to also slow down the ageing process – prepare to feel younger and look younger too!

 Working your body close to its VO2 max during exercise triggers what is known as the 'afterburn effect'.
 Your body continues to consume oxygen up to 48 hours after exercise and it takes approximately five calories to consume one litre of oxygen, so the increased oxygen intake means more calories burned.